Iceberg Ingest

 SET GLOBAL enable_iceberg_ingest = ON;

-Refer to Engine Variables for more information.
+Refer to List of Engine Variables for more information.

 Continuous Ingest